 The new and improved Tacoma Art Museum almost doubles the amount of exhibition space found at the previous museum facility.
 As visitors meander through the galleries, they will move upward from street level to the second floor.
 If you are a fan of Chihuly glass art, the Tacoma Art Museum features a more extensive collection than you will find inside the Museum of Glass.

 Fort Nisqually was a Hudson's Bay Company outpost built in 1833, the first European settlement on Puget Sound.
-The Fort is now a living history museum in Tacoma, where you can experience life in Washington Territory during the fur trade era.
+Now, Fort Nisqually Living History Museum at Point Defiance Park is an incredible museum in Tacoma, with demonstrations of life in the 19th century, including sewing, farming, firearms, and more.

 The W.W.
 Seymour Botanical Conservatory is located in Tacoma's Wright Park.
 The historic glass conservatory, with a distinctive twelve-sided central dome, is listed on the City of Tacoma, Washington State, and National historic registers.
-Exotic tropical plants and floral displays can all be seen in the lovely structure, where 3,500 panes of glass make up the dome and wings of the Conservatory.Continue to 9 of 11 below.
+Exotic tropical plants and floral displays can all be seen in the lovely structure, where 3,500 panes of glass make up the dome and wings of the Conservatory.

-The Working Waterfront Maritime Museum currently offers visitors an opportunity to view heritage displays of maritime artifacts and to watch the restoration and construction of small watercraft.
+The Waterfront Maritime Museum inside the Foss Waterway Seaport offers visitors an opportunity to view heritage displays of maritime artifacts and to watch the restoration and construction of small watercraft.
 Children's activities and a maritime research library are also available.